Brandonyli/brandonleeJIPCAD.github.io/index.md

 ### Generator: General Parametric Surface
 The general parametric surface generator takes in 3 functions in the form of x(u,v), y(u,v), and z(u,v), along with parameters specifying the range and number of segments of u and v.
 This function can draw any mathematical surface that can be defined as 3 parametric equations.

 Our three functions are passed in as the mesh's 'name', similar to the general cartesian surface generator.
-One difference is that since parametric surfaces have 3 equations, they are passed in as x(u,v), y(u,v), and z(u,v), separated by a bar delimiter and surrounded by quotes.
+One difference is that since parametric surfaces have 3 equations, they are passed in as x(u,v), y(u,v), and z(u,v), separated by whitespace and surrounded by bracket delimiters.

-There are 4 parameters that define the function's range and number of segments in u and v.
+There are parameters that define the function's range and number of segments in u and v.

 #### The Scene